 Paper menus will only be for singular use and be placed in the rubbish after each customer use.

 Eat in glasses, cutlery & plates/dishes

-All glasses, cutlery, plates/dish are to be run through the restaurant’s glasswasher or dishwasher at either the end of night of first thing in the morning.
+All glasses, cutlery, plates/dishes are to be run through the restaurant’s glass washer or dishwasher at either the end of night of first thing in the morning.